bbauska/Anti-Project2025/anti.md

 and work in more dangerous occupations.
 This would give a green light to training programs and build skills in teenagers who may want to work in these fields. l DOL should amend its hazard-order regulations to permit teenage workers access to work in regulated jobs with proper training and parental consent.”
-[Department of Labor and Related Agencies, Chapter 18, Project 2025, accessed 6/24/24] Exempt Small Businesses from Certain Regulations and OSHA Fines Project 2025 called for small businesses to be exempted from regulations “where possible.”
+[Department of Labor and Related Agencies, Chapter 18, Project 2025, accessed 6/24/24]</p>

+<h3>Exempt Small Businesses from Certain Regulations and OSHA Fines</h3>
+Project 2025 called for small businesses to be exempted from regulations “where possible.”
 “Exemptions from Regulations for Small Business.
 Burdensome regulations have anti-competitive effects.
 In general, larger, higher-margin businesses are better able to absorb the costs of regulatory compliance